 Will Burbury practised as a corporate lawyer with a leading Australian law firm prior to entering the mining and exploration industry in 2003.
-During this time, he has been actively involved in the identification and financing of many resources projects in Australia and on the African continent and has held the senior management positions and served on boards of several private and publicly listed companies.
+During this time, he has been actively involved in the identification and financing of many resources projects in Australia and Africa and has held senior management positions and served on boards of several private and publicly listed companies.

 Mr Burbury was previously chairman of ASX listed Warwick Resources Limited prior to its merger with Atlas Iron Limited in 2009.
-He was also previously a director of ASX listed Lonrho Mining Limited and an executive of ASX listed NKWE Platinum Limited.
+He was also previously a director of ASX listed Lucapa Diamond Company and an executive of ASX listed NKWE Platinum Limited.